Q: What is a bulging disc?

 Q: What is my prognosis after bulging disc surgery?

-A: With the advancements made in modern medicine, minimally invasive procedures, like the ones offered by Laser Spine Institute, have addressed these concerns.
-Living a life relieved of back and neck pain is now an option for many people.
+A: With the advancements made in modern medicine, minimally invasive procedures, like the ones offered by Laser Spine Institute, have addressed this concern.
+Living a life relieved of neck and back pain is now an option for many people.

 Q: When should I seek medical attention?

-A: If your chronic pain is affecting your quality of life, it’s time to see a doctor.
-Recommended treatment for severe cases of bulging disc is generally open back surgery with high risks, hospital stays, and lengthy recuperation time.
-Laser Spine Institute has revolutionized this process and now, on average, bulging disc treatment can be accomplished within 5 days.
+A: If your chronic pain is affecting your quality of life, it’s time to see a physician.
+Recommended treatment for a severe bulging disc is generally open back surgery, which comes with high risks, hospital stays and lengthy recuperation time.
+Laser Spine Institute has perfected a streamlined patient experience, and now, bulging disc treatment can be accomplished within 5 days.

 Q: How do I find out if I have a bulging disc?

-A: A bulging disc diagnosis is usually made after a complete medical history has been taken and MRIs or CT scans have confirmed the presence of bulging.
-LSI offers a free MRI or CT scan review by a physician and, if you are a candidate, you can come in for further evaluation.
+A: A bulging disc diagnosis is usually made after a complete medical history has been taken and MRIs or CT scans have confirmed the presence of bulging discs.
+Laser Spine Institute offers a free MRI or CT scan review and, if you are a candidate, you can come in for further evaluation.